British Virgin Islands: UK decides against direct rule of territory

 He also recommended reviews of the government's welfare payments, the sale of public land, and law enforcement on the islands.

-But the BBC's diplomatic correspondent James Landale said it was understood Ms Truss ignored Sir Gary's central recommendation of direct rule because the context had changed since he reported in April.

-Mr Fahie has been replaced in his former role and a new government has been established, which has begun criminal investigations, officials said.
+Outlining her reasons for not imposing direct rule on the BVI, Ms Truss pointed to changes that have been made since Sir Gary's report in April, including the removal of Mr Fahie from his role and the creation of a new government of national unity, which has begun criminal investigations.

-Ms Truss said in a statement that she believed the BVI's new government should be given the opportunity to "demonstrate their commitment to reform" and implement the 48 recommendations made by Sir Gary and the further measures the administration has proposed.
+Ms Truss said she believed the BVI's new government should be given the opportunity to "demonstrate their commitment to reform" and implement the 48 recommendations made by Sir Gary and the further measures the administration has proposed.

 But she added: "If it becomes clear that this approach is not delivering the reform the people of the BVI want and deserve we will take action.
 This may require the swift implementation of the final report recommendation [imposing direct rule]."